Skip to content

 Rubber

 Rubber is the most critical equipment choice in table tennis, directly determining a player's ability to generate spin, speed, and control.
-There are two main types: inverted (smooth) rubber — the most common, with the pimpled surface glued inward and a smooth outer surface for maximum spin — and pimpled rubber (short or long pimples), which disrupts the opponent's spin.
+There are two main types: inverted (smooth) rubber — the most common, with the pimpled surface glued inward and a smooth outer surface for maximum spin.
+And pimpled rubber (short or long pimples), which disrupts the opponent's spin.
 Total rubber+sponge thickness cannot exceed 4mm.
 Dominant rubber brands include Butterfly (Tenergy, Dignics), DHS (Hurricane), Tibhar (Evolution), and Joola (Rhyzen).
-Professional players often use different rubbers on each side of their racket for tactical versatility.
+Top-level players often use different rubbers on each side of their racket for tactical versatility.

 Table Tennis Shoes

-Table tennis shoes are designed for rapid lateral movement, quick stops, and explosive footwork on indoor court surfaces.
+Table tennis shoes handle rapid lateral movement, quick stops, and explosive footwork on indoor court surfaces.
 They feature thin, flat gum rubber outsoles for maximum grip, minimal heel-to-toe drop for court feel, and lightweight construction (typically under 300g).
 The emphasis is on lateral stability rather than cushioning — table tennis players make thousands of small, quick steps per match.
-Leading shoe manufacturers include Butterfly, Mizuno, ASICS, and Stiga, all producing models specifically designed for the sport's unique movement demands.
+Leading shoe manufacturers include Butterfly, Mizuno, ASICS, and Stiga, each producing models built around the sport's specific movement demands.

 Related Guides